Fact vs. Truth vs. Story

 This is not quite correct.
-That’s the problem with any statement … truth is also relative to focus and focus always shifts with each moment…
+That’s the problem with any statement; the truth is also relative to focus and always focus shifts with each moment.

 Taoism teaches that from a human perspective one absolute truth can be defined or embraced by a person.

-Who we actively live to our heart to be…
+Who we actively live in our heart to be…